 This personal paradigm shift was sparked by the following amazing memoirs story.

 In “Channeling” for Joseph Campbell I have recounted how in October, 1983 I began realizing that at times I was receiving ideas from higher dimensions when – as Board Chairman of CIIS, an academic institution – I bestowed on Dr. Joseph Campbell an honorary PhD. degree.

 Four months after the Campbell investiture ceremony, in January, 1984, I participated in two more important investiture ceremonies involving an amazing “coincidence” which proved especially significant for me because it sparked my initial awareness of and curiosity about synchronicities.
 Before that pivotal “coincidence”, I had been largely unaware of synchronicities or their evolutionary importance.
 Since then synchronicities have become ever more meaningful in my spiritual life.

-I am now writing about that 1984 synchronicity experience because I was just reminded of it synchronistically.
+I am now writing about that 1984 synchronicity experience because in 2013 I was just reminded of it by another noteworthy synchronicity.

 Earlier this month my daughter Jessica, a professional photographer, asked me – and I agreed – to accompany her to Temple Emanu-El, San Francisco’s largest Jewish synagogue.
 She had been engaged to do a photo shoot there of a Bar Mitzvah “coming of age” ceremony, and asked me to act as a focal point so she could check out lighting and lens requirements at various places where photos might be appropriate.

 So, at the synagogue I stood for Jessica at various places, including the raised platform or ‘bimah’ at the front of the vast synagogue sanctuary, so she could focus on the place where the Bar Mitzvah honoree would be standing.
 Thereupon, I nostalgically recalled how twenty nine years ago I stood at that very place at the Bar Mitzvah of my then thirteen year old son Joshua.